 - Monitor and ensure the safety of residents, implementing crisis intervention as necessary.
 Includes but not limited to: use of deescalating modes of communication/ interaction to ensure resident safety, stability, mental status, and physical health.

-- Attend and participate in all required program meetings including; weekly supervision with Residential Coordinator and all staff meetings.
+- Attend and participate in all required program meetings including; weekly supervision with Residential Coordinator, weekly counselor’s meetings, leadership team and all staff meetings.

 - Daily facilities management, including but not limited to meal prep setup and breakdown, setting up cots for welcome center, and etc.